 Though a weighted vest may help burn extra calories, a person should avoid wearing ankle or wrist weights or carrying weights in their hands.
 Both practices can lead to muscle imbalance and injury.

-However, a person should always use caution when wearing a weighted vest.
+Indeed, a person should always use caution when wearing a weighted vest.
 As with any new exercise, a person should speak to their doctor before using a weighted vest.
 People with back or neck problems should not use a weighted vest.

 People who can safely wear a weighted vest will likely see improvements in the number of calories they burn.